What is this charge on my credit card?

 -

-Monitor your credit: With CreditWise from Capital One, you can check your VantageScoreĀ® 3.0 score and TransUnion credit report anytime without impacting your score.
-CreditWise is free and available to everyoneānot just Capital One cardholders.4 You can also get free copies of your credit reports from each of the three major credit bureaus at AnnualCreditReport.com.
+Monitor your credit: With CreditWise from Capital One, you can check your credit score anytime with no impact.
+CreditWise is free and available to everyone—not just Capital One cardholders.
+You can also get free copies of your credit reports from each of the three major credit bureaus at AnnualCreditReport.com.

-Checking your credit card charges in a nutshell
+Key takeaways: Checking your credit card charges

-Finding a charge you donāt recognize on your credit card statement can be stressful.
-And itās important to address it quickly when it happens.
-Spending a little time reviewing your statements every billing cycle could save you from some of the financial and emotional impact of credit card fraud.
+Finding a charge you don’t recognize on your credit card statement can be stressful.
+And it’s important to address it quickly when it happens.

-And if youāre a Capital One cardholder, you can even keep track of charges as they come in.
-Fraud alerts and instant purchase notifications are just two of the tools Capital One offers to help you stay on top of your credit card account.
-You can set up those notifications using the Capital One Mobile app or online.
+If you’re a Capital One cardholder, fraud alerts and instant purchase notifications are two of the tools Capital One offers to help you stay on top of your credit card account.
 Not a Capital One cardholder?
-Compare Capital Oneās cards and apply online today.
+Compare Capital One’s cards and apply online today.